lukhnos/textrank-study-python/README.md

     ipython notebook "Key Phrase Extraction with Python.ipynb"

-The notebook is tested with both Python 2.7.9 and Python 3.4.3 on OS X 10.10 and 10.11, but there shouldn't be issues if you run this on a different operating system.
+The notebook has been tested with both Python 2.7.9 and Python 3.4.3 on OS X 10.10 and 10.11, but there shouldn't be issues if you run this on a different operating system.